hannesdatta/personal-website/content/publication/scraping/index.md

 #publication: "*Marketing Science*, 37 (1), pp. 5-21"
 #publication_short: ""

-abstract: Marketing researchers increasingly use web scraping and Application Programming Interfaces (APIs) to collect publicly available data from the internet.
-While guidance on the technicalities of collecting web data are abundant, much of the design decisions involved in collecting web data have remained largely neglected and undiscussed.
-A lack of awareness and understanding of these design decisions, both among authors and reviewers, threatens the credibility of research findings based on web data.
-To address these issues, this article develops a systematic workflow that guides researchers across the different stages of collecting web data.
-Throughout, the authors discuss how various design decisions affect the relevance and credibility of research findings.
-The workflow is accompanied by a comprehensive review of the use of web data in marketing research, identifying common themes of how web data has enriched past work.
-Finally, the authors highlight promising avenues for how future work might leverage web data to address important marketing questions and disseminate research findings.
+abstract: Marketing scholars increasingly use web scraping and Application Programming Interfaces (APIs) to collect data from the internet.
+Yet, despite its widespread adoption across methodological traditions and substantive topics, a reflection about the challenges in collecting such data is lacking.
+How can researchers ensure that the datasets generated via web scraping and APIs are valid?
+Existing resources narrowly focus on technical details of extracting web data.
+These resources do not cover the broad range of validity concerns arising from researchers’ design decisions during the extraction.
+This article proposes a novel methodological framework that outlines how to maximize validity when selecting, designing, and collecting web data.
+Importantly, the framework highlights how addressing validity concerns requires the joint consideration of idiosyncratic technical and legal challenges.
+The authors also demonstrate the impact of web-data-based marketing research, how web data is collected and from which sources, and offer a taxonomy of how web data has advanced marketing thought.
+The article closes with novel research directions to identify, explore, and exploit new fields of gold filled with web data.

 # Summary.
 An optional shortened abstract.
-summary: This article develops a systematic workflow that guides researchers across the different stages of collecting web data by means of web scraping and Application Protocol Interfaces (APIs).
+summary: This article develops a methodological framework that guides researchers in collecting data using web scraping and Application Programming Interfaces (APIs).

 tags:
 - web scraping
 - application programming interface (APIs)
-- field data
 - research methods
+- validity
+- marketing
+- web data
+- internet
+- user-generated content
+- online reviews
+- social media
+- online search
-- workflow
+- internet marketing
 - open science
 - open data